 We’re only one week into the new year and today’s distressing violence on Washington’s Capitol Hill sidelined the spirit of the holiday season.

 The aggression displayed shows the alarming evidence of a substantial deterioration in levels of societal resilience.

 We take a look at the data behind the deteriorations — in six charts:

-⭕ Incidents of civil unrest doubled over the last decade.
+Incidents of civil unrest doubled over the last decade.

 The rate of civil unrest events per country increased tenfold in flawed democracies between 2011 to 2018.

-⭕ As civil unrest has been increasing globally, democracy has been decreasing.
+As civil unrest increases globally, democracy decreases.